• Skip to primary navigation

 2 - Flank Steak

-Flank steak is leaner, giving it a different taste profile than sirloin.
-It’s best marinated to bring out its flavors.
+Flank steak is leaner, giving it a different taste profile than sirloin (from the cow's lower chest and abdominal muscles).
+It's best marinated to bring out its flavors.

 We swap sirloin with flank steak using a 1:1 ratio.
 Easier to slice for feeding a crowd.

-Our BBQs now have a new star, and everyone’s asking for the recipe.
-We found great alternatives to flank steak here that also spice up our grill nights.
+We found great alternatives to flank steak here that also spice up our grill nights, including blade steak swaps for savory grills.

 3 - Hanger Steak

-Hanger Steak comes off as tougher than sirloin, yet we find its flavor more complex.
-It’s a hidden gem.
+Hanger Steak comes off as tougher than sirloin, yet we find its flavor more complex (with pronounced beefy, slightly sweet notes).

 In our grill parties, swapping sirloin for hanger steak at a one-to-one rate has made us stars.
 A bit of marinating goes a long way.

-For those daring to try other twists, check out this guide on tasty hanger steak alternatives.
+For those daring to try other twists, check out this guide on tasty hanger steak alternatives and steak side dishes for bold flavors.

 4 - Skirt Steak

-Skirt steak, much like flank, is lean and full of flavor.
+Skirt steak, much like flank, is lean and full of flavor (cut from the diaphragm with a pronounced beefy character).
 We grill it just like sirloin, easy swap.

 It's a bit tougher, so marinating is key to tenderize it.
 We slice it thin and it's a hit every time.